 1.Old Goa: Each street and beach of Old Goa will become decorated with lights, ribbons, stars, Christmas trees which make it more dazzling and delightful during the celebration of Christmas in a traditional way and also the most attractive places in Goa.

-2. Anjuna Beach: This place offers you a party scene with a fantastic ambiance that will become a lifetime experience.
+2. Anjuna Beach: This place offers you a party scene with a fantastic ambience that will become a lifetime experience.

 3. Arpora Night Market: If you have immense love for shopping must visit this Saturday market which opens at 6 pm and runs till the early morning.